 - Do not start the steam cleaning when the oven is hot.

-- Always wipe clean the oven first for removing grease from the oven.
+- Always wipe clean the oven first to remove grease from the oven.
 But never use any hard scraper to clean stuck-on spills as it can damage the interior enamel coating.

 - After the steam cleaning cycle is complete.
 Let it cool down before wiping the moisture from the interior cavity of the oven.